Denison, TX

 About Denison, TX

-Denison is a mid-sized city in Texas with a population of 25,347 residents.
-The median household income is $60,821 per year, which is near the national average.
-The median age in Denison is 40.6 years.
+Denison is a mid-sized city located in Texas with a population of 25,347 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $60,821 per year, which is 19% below the national median of $75,149.
+The median age of 40.6 years is close to the US median age of 38.9 years.

 Cost of Living in Denison, TX